2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-brief-history-of-programming-languages.md

 ## C

 C was developed in 1972 by Dennis Ritchie at Bell Labs in order to construct utilities running on Unix.
 This high-level language is closer to human language and it influenced a variety of other languages such as c#, Go, Java, Ruby, Perl, Python and JavaScript.

+## SQL

+SQL was developed in 1972 by Donald D. Chamberlin and Raymond F. Boyce at IBM.
+SQL stands for Structured Query Language and it is used for viewing, changing and managing data stored in databases.

+## MatLab

+MATLAB stands for Matrix Laboratory and it was developed by Cleve Moler in 1978.
+It is widely used for mathematics, research and education as it is capable of creating two- and three-dimentional graphics.
+It allows for matrix manipulations, implementing of algorithms, plotting data and interfacing with programs written in other languages.